 - Q. Is this accommodation..... - C. Read the choices.
-Once a 'yes' response is given, mark the corresponding number and move on-to, the next relevant question.
+Once a 'yes' response is given, mark the corresponding number and move on to the next relevant question.

 We are seeking to determine the occupancy status of the household with regards to owning or renting.
 ONLY if an occupant PAYS the rent (including known subsidized rent) should choices 3 or 4 be marked.
-If the household is paying a monthly fee that goes towards the purchase price of the dwelling, then the answer should be 2.
+If the household is paying a monthly fee that goes towards the purchase price of the dwelling for example, lease-to-own then the answer should be 2.
 If the total rent is paid by someone other than any of the occupants (e.g., an employer), then mark choice 5.
 If the accommodation is occupied by some means other than choice 1 to 6, then mark choice 7 AND specify.

-Note the skip instruction if the response is choice 3 or 4: GO TO Q7.6
+Note the skip instruction if the response is choice 3 or 4: GO TO 7.6

-The system will automatically lock off Q7.5 and colour it RED for this dwelling.
-You will not be able to write a response for Q7.5 for this dwelling.
+The system will automatically lock off 7.5 and colour it RED for this dwelling.
+You will not be able to write a response for 7.5 for this dwelling.